 Tunnels Beach is one of the best snorkeling spots on Kauai and a great spot to spot turtles.
-If you’re lucky you might even see Hawaiian monk seals, who love to lounge on this stretch of beach especially at the end of the day.
+If you’re lucky you might even see Hawaiian monk seals, who love to lounge on this stretch of the beach, especially at the end of the day.

 It is a wild beach so there are no shops around to buy drinks or food.
 With the Na Pali Coast in the background, Tunnels Beach is truly picture-perfect!

 What makes Tunnels Beach so special is that there is virtually no parking available for non-locals.
 To access the beach, you must park your car on a side street about a mile away, then walk a path to Tunnels Beach.
 As a result, the beach is never crowded, especially at sunset.

 From Sarah of Borders & Bucket Lists